 Speaking of money, top-level bloggers translate their high impression count to high adverting prices.
 And yet, advertisers could be spending less money to attain better results.
 Studies show that the “Power Middle” has an action rate of sixteen times that of higher-end blogs, because of reader loyalty, and are much more cost effective.

-Emerging bloggers often engage more directly with readers/fans
+3. Emerging bloggers often engage more often with followers

 The reason that social media has taken the lead in successful promotion has a lot to do with trust.
 Once a blog has formed a relationship with a reader, the reader trusts the blogger’s recommendations and sponsors.
 With mid-level bloggers, there is still the chance for a sense of community to develop.
 The rockstar blogger is generally too busy to engage in comments conversation or even establish a relationship with it’s own sponsors.
 Mid-tier bloggers are more eager to establish relationships, and this is precisely what drives sales.
 SocialMediaExaminer.com has gone so far as to declare “The smaller the community, the greater the influence” when discussing this matter.
 Brands make the mistake of looking at numbers and uber-popular bloggers, without recognizing that renown doesn’t equal influence.
 In the same way that we ask our girlfriends opinion while shopping, or look to see what our peers are wearing instead of shopping off the couture runways, we look to the bloggers who we feel represent these same girlfriends to drive our purchases.